masag0/Guntanks/README.md

 * Adjust the angle of your shot with 'W' or 'S'
 * Select which shot you want to use with '1', '2', or '3' or by clicking on the buttons.
 * Adjust the power of your shot by pressing and holding 'Space'.
 Let go of 'Space' to fire your shot.
+* See the power of your previous shot as a red indicator on the power bar.
 * Watch out for wind!

 ## Details